SIPOC Analysis

 Variants include IPO.

-SIPOC mapping precedes process mapping
+SIPOC precedes process mapping

 Conducting a SIPOC Analysis